redox-os/book/src/including-programs.md

 ### Setup the Redox Build Environment

-- Follow the steps in [Building Redox](./building-redox.md) or [Podman Build](./podman-build.md) to create the Redox Build Environment on your system.
+- Follow the steps in the [Building Redox](./podman-build.md) or [Native Build](./building-redox.md) pages to create the Redox Build Environment on your system.
 - Build the system as described.
 This will take quite a while the first time.
 - Run the system in **QEMU**.